 Loose Women star, Andrea McLean, is one of the many women who are using CBD oil for menopause symptoms.
-But, it isn’t only middle aged women who start the menopause.
+She claims it changed her life.
+But, it isn’t only middle aged women to start the menopause.

-If you are due to have a hysterectomy with ovaries taken then you will also be facing the menopause, at an age not usually associated with it.
-Chemo therapy can also bring on the menopause at a much younger age.
+If you are due to have a hysterectomy along with ovaries taken then you will also be facing the menopause, at an age not usually associated with it.
+Chemotherapy can also bring on the menopause at a much younger age.

 Whatever your age, menopause symptoms can be uncomfortable, irritating and even might be embarrassing.
 You might want to manage the symptoms with natural remedies, which is where CBD for menopause comes in.

 When you are going through the menopause you might notice that your anxiety levels are through the roof.
 This can be because of hormone changes. especially estrogen.
 Having high anxiety levels can really impact your sleep.

 CBD is thought to have a calming effect, helping you to wind down and drift off.
 Without 10000 thoughts whirling around your head!

 A study has claimed it to be a promising drug for anxiety related disorders due to its calming effect.

 Try adding a dose to your evening hot chocolate or chamomile tea.
 Our Remedy has a peppermint hint, which works so well in either of those!

 As estrogen and progesterone drop off around the menopause can cause low mood.
 The night sweats and poor sleep might also cause you to be a little groggy.
 You can read about mood swings and the menopause here.

 CBD may help to treat a poorly functioning endocannabinoid system, which can relate to mood.
 In a study involving mice it was found that CBD operates in the brain in a similar way to antidepressants.